xdmnl/api-documentation/source/includes/_endpoints.md

 ```
 Receives a custom message in Front.
 This endpoint is available for [custom channels](#custom-channels) **ONLY**.

-If you want to receive a custom message with attached files, please check [how to send attachments](#send-attachments).
+If you want to receive a custom message with attached files, please check [how to send multipart request](#send-multipart-request).